 For rating purposes for cost effectiveness points assignment, beneficiaries for street projects will be those residents whose EMS/911 address is identified as being on one of the streets designated for construction work.

-Cost of resiliency plan components will not be included in the Cost Effectiveness calculation.
-Components of the resiliency plan that will be addressed in the proposed project must be separated and clearly identified in the cost estimate.
+Resiliency plan components will not be included in the Cost Effectiveness calculation.
+Resiliency plan components that will be addressed in the proposed project must be separated and clearly identified in the cost estimate.